301 vs 302 debate

 i) Send the people to the new URL (URL-B)

-ii) Pass all the signals PR, ranking signals, authority, etc..that should go to the new page as well.
+iii) Pass all the signals rankings, PR, authority, etc..that should go to the new page.

 Debate on 302:

-Here 302 situation is something like a one-day sale.
+302 situation is something like a one-day activity on website.
 Assume that we have a website main page with products.

-We can not put the particular product sale information on the main page of the website.
-So we need a separate URL to move the customer to grab that offer.
+We can not put the particular product sale information on the main page of the website by adjusting or removing the other products information.
+So we need a separate web page / URL to move the customer to grab that offer.
 So here I am creating a new domain and did a 302, a temporary redirection.
 Here my running website is URL-B and created new domain URL-C, and I have done temporary redirection to URL-B to URL-C.

 So I want to tell Google, all the signals, rankings, the PR, for Google’s sake keep it with the old page(URL-B) this is the main one.
 But send people to this other page(URL-C) just for a couple of days, and then we’re going to take that away URL-C.”